Use A Modern Language Already

 }

-This isn’t just pointless and degrading for everyone involved—it’s actually hazardous, as new revisions of language standards fix confusing language features that could lead to bugs in new code, or even the language itself.
-People are deliberately using language standards with ambiguous grammar flaws.
-Or all those people ranting about how their code runs in old versions of Python 3?
-I sure hope no one does use an older version, because the 3.0 interpreter, for example, hasn’t had any security patches for more than a decade!
+This sort of willful stupidity isn't just degrading and pointless, it is also hazardous.
+New revisions of language standards regularly fix confusing language features that could lead to bugs in new code, or even the language itself.
+You know those folks bragging about how their code runs in old versions of Python 3?
+I sure hope no one actually does use an older version, because the 3.0 interpreter, for example, hasn't had any security patches for more than a decade!

 Return to the list of blog posts.